streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 - install necessary software (Android Studio and git)
 - clone StreetComplete repository
 - open StreetComplete in Android Studio
-- [setup an emulator in Android Studio](https://developer.android.com/studio/run/emulator#install) (you can also connect to real device via usb, this will not be later mentioned but can fully replace emulator)
+- [setup an emulator in Android Studio](https://developer.android.com/studio/run/emulator#install) (you can also connect to a real device via usb, this will not be later mentioned but can fully replace emulator)
 - run StreetComple in emulator - to verify that everything was setup as required

-if you are doing it for the first time do not worry if there is some error to solve along way.
+if you are doing it for the first time do not worry if there is some error to solve along the way.
 This is typical for setting up Android development.
 See [CONTRIBUTING file](CONTRIBUTING.md#development) which has some links to info about the setup.

 # Invent a new quest

 ## Own ideas
 To [repeat](https://github.com/streetcomplete/StreetComplete/blob/master/CONTRIBUTING.md#developing-new-quests) from that documentation file:  [**open an issue** discussing the quest](#suggesting-new-quests), before starting other work.
 This way it can be confirmed that such quest can be included.
-This can be skipped if you are [experienced](https://github.com/streetcomplete/StreetComplete/discussions/3450) StreetComplete contributor.
+This can be skipped if you are an [experienced](https://github.com/streetcomplete/StreetComplete/discussions/3450) StreetComplete contributor.

 ## Existing proposals
 You can also look at [quest proposals waiting for implementation](https://github.com/streetcomplete/StreetComplete/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+quest%22).